Awards Toolkit 2021

-- The COVID-19 Response and Resiliency Showcase: A third awards category has been added to this year’s awards program.
-The COVID-19 Response and Resiliency Showcase will honor the ways our counties have responded to the unprecedented health pandemic.
-Adjudication for this category will be different from the other two awards; all entries submitted for this year’s showcase will receive special recognition.
+- The COVID-19 Response and Resiliency Showcase: A third awards category was added to last year’s awards program.
+The COVID-19 Response and Resiliency Showcase will again be included in the 2021 program.
+The Showcase will honor the ways our counties have responded to the unprecedented health pandemic.
+Adjudication for this category will be different from the other two awards; all entries submitted for this year’s showcase will receive special recognition

-- Without exception, all applications must be submitted online or received at the SCAC office by 5 p.m. on Friday, June 26, 2020.
+- Without exception, all applications must be submitted online or received at the SCAC office by 5 p.m. on Friday, April 30, 2021.
 If mailing your application, please send it to: SCAC, PO Box 8207, Columbia, SC 29202-8207.
 If using an express carrier, send it to SCAC, 1919 Thurmond Mall, Columbia, SC 29201.
+Or, submit your application online.
 Only the written submission is due by this date.
 Any PowerPoint presentation and/or video file that will be used during the Awards Competition will be due a week prior to the competition.

 - Each county may submit one entry for the COVID-19 Response and Resiliency Showcase.
 The project entry must be submitted by the county and include a letter of support from the county council chairman or the county chief administrative officer.